- How do I go GNCC Racing?

 - What class should I compete in?

 This depends mostly on your age and riding ability, and also on your machine's engine size, type and modifications.
 Remember these are long races – so your ability and fitness will make a bigger difference than what you’re used to riding.
 For example, an ATV rider with a Suzuki LT-Z400 can enter either in the First Year Racer, C, B or A level classes, depending on his age and skill level.
 Classes are dependent on your experience and speed, not the equipment.
-We recommend riders start in a morning class, such as the First Year or Novice/C class, and then work their way to the B and then A divisions as they gain experience and speed.
-The First Year Racer class is strictly for those riders who are in their first year of competition ever.Same for bike racers - a rider with a Suzuki RM-Z450 can race the Open A, B, or C class or one of the age classes, but we recommend they start in one of the Novice/C classes and work toward the other classes.
+We recommend riders start in a morning class, such as the First Year or C/Novice class, and then work their way to the B/Intermediate and then A/Expert divisions as they gain experience and speed.
+The First Year Racer class is strictly for those riders who are in their first year of competition ever.Same for bike racers - a rider with a Suzuki RM-Z450 can race the Open A, B, or C class or one of the age classes, but we recommend they start in one of the C/Novice classes and work toward the other classes.

-The “C” class is strictly a beginner's or novice class and is for riders who have not been ranked in the top five of their class from the previous year and earning at least 50% of he points earned by the class champion in the previous year’s GNCC.
+The “C” class is strictly a beginner's or novice class and is for riders who have not been ranked in the top five of their class from the previous year and earning at least 50% of the points earned by the class champion in the previous year’s GNCC.
 All GNCC classes allow modifications.
 However, modifications are limited in the ATV 90cc Limited classes.
 The rules for these classes are explained below.
 Also, the ATV XC1, XC2, Sport, Schoolboy, and all of the 4x4 and Youth classes, are production classes and require an OEM-based motor and matching frame combination (the rules for these classes are also explained below).

 A rider of the proper age can also race an age class, such as Vet (30+) or Senior (40+), with any Bike or ATV.

 If you race in any other series, keep this in mind: whatever class you race in your local series (i.e., A, B or C) you MUST also race in the GNCC Series.
 So if you race B in your local district or local series, you will ride the B class in GNCC.
 This applies whether your series is an AMA series or not.
-Riders do not get to drop down a class for the GNCC Series.
-For example, if you race “A” in SETRA, FTR, NMA, Mid-South, Mid-East, OMA, etc., you must race “A” in GNCC.
+Riders do not get to "drop down" a class for the GNCC Series.
+For example, if you race “A” in SETRA, FTR, NMA, Mid-South, Mid-East, OMA, WNYOA, etc., you must race “A” in GNCC.

 - What do I do if I am advanced to a higher class mid-season by my local series?